Features and python setup guide to the Seeed Studio 2.13 inch Triple colour e-ink display on the Raspberry Pi Zero W

 The Seeed Studio Triple Colour 2.13 e-ink display's are available in Black and Red or Black Yellow which fit perfectly on the Raspberry Pi Zero's they have available.
 There is also a 4 button 2.7 inch e-ink display for the larger Raspberry Pi's 4,3 & 2.

-Note: Seeed Studio has supplied the display and controller board for this article and to express my own views.
+Note: Seeed Studio has supplied the display and controller board for this article but I have express my own views on the display.